National Gallery of Armenia: French art

-Collection of French paintings is the largest in quantity among other western collections.
+The collection of French paintings is the largest in quantity among other western collections.
 Section starts with works of remarkable artists of the 17th century including "Rinaldo and Armida" by Jean-Honoré Fragonard, "Head of a Young Woman" by Jean-Baptiste Greuze and works of Jean-Marc Nattier, Nicolas de Largillière, François-Hubert Drouais, Charles-André van Loo, Jacques Courtois etc. Recently the gallery received a canvas "Young woman with a flower" by one of the most prominent representatives of rococo - François Boucher.
 There are other works within the same style – "The Italian actors" by Nicolas Lancret and "Sleeping child with angels" by François Lemoyne.
 Sentimentalism and classicism are represented by portraits of Élisabeth Louise Vigée Le Brun.

-Development of the landscape genre in French painting can be traced back to the 17th century with the work of Gaspard Dughet.
-Landscape genre of the 18th century is represented by 3 pieces of Hubert Robert and 3 works of Claude-Joseph Vernet.
+The development of the landscape genre in French painting can be traced back to the 17th century with the work of Gaspard Dughet.
+Landscape genre of the 18th century is represented by three pieces of Hubert Robert and three works of Claude-Joseph Vernet.

-The gallery holds works of Barbizon school artists, art movement that heavily influenced development of realistic traditions in the French art of the 19th century, - Théodore Rousseau "Dusk in a forest", 2 paintings of Narcisse Virgilio Díaz and seascape by Félix Ziem.
+The gallery holds works of Barbizon school artists, which heavily influenced development of realistic traditions in the French art of the 19th century, - Théodore Rousseau "Dusk in a forest", 2 paintings of Narcisse Virgilio Díaz and seascape by Félix Ziem.
 The Gallery exhibits "Portrait of a girl" by the leader of the realism movement in 19th-century French painting Gustave Courbet.
 French collection of that period includes works of Horace Vernet, Alexandre-Gabriel Decamps, Théodore Gudin and others.

 Works of Eugène Boudin, Louis Anquetin, Bernard Buffet and Adolphe Monticelli give a brief overview of the later development of the French art.

-Gallery collection includes graphic works of Jean-Antoine Watteau, Jean-Baptiste Greuze, Jacques Bellange, Jules Pascin, Auguste Rodin and others, sculptures of Antonio Canova and Étienne Maurice Falconet.
+The collection includes graphic works of Jean-Antoine Watteau, Jean-Baptiste Greuze, Jacques Bellange, Jules Pascin, Auguste Rodin and others, sculptures of Antonio Canova and Étienne Maurice Falconet.

 Spanish, German and other artists

-Spanish art school is represented by several works, one of them is The Descent from the Cross, painting of the prominent representative of Spanish mannerism – Luis de Morales.
+The Spanish art school is represented by several works, one of them is The Descent from the Cross, painting of the prominent representative of Spanish mannerism – Luis de Morales.
 The collection includes etching "Bulls" by the outstanding master of romantic period - Francisco Goya, "The Moment of Lecture" by Marià Fortuny, one of the leaders of romantic orientalism.
 Recently the Gallery received 4 graphic works of Salvador Dalí.
 German art is represented by landscape painters Jacob Philipp Hackert, Johann Heinrich Roos and others.
 Collection also includes 9 graphics of the outstanding German painter Albrecht Dürer, engraining "Christ presented to the people" by Sebald Beham, graphic work of Franz Stuck and others.

 Beside works of Spanish and German artists, the Gallery owns paintings of Swiss artists Alexandre Calame, Louis Léopold Robert, paintings of Daniel Chodowiecki, January Suchodolski, Ion Andreescu, Ștefan Dimitrescu and others.